 If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
 Payments received from a reverse mortgage All programs Excluded.
 Lends money and receives repayment of the loan • ALTCS Excluded.
 SSI-MAO • MSP Adult The part of payment toward the principal is excluded.
-Caretaker Relative Interest paid on the loan is Pregnant Woman counted as unearned income.
-Child KidsCare home property to cash and are not considered income. --
+Caretaker Relative Interest paid on the lean is Pregnant Woman Interest paid on the loan is counted as unearned income.
+Child KidsCare conversion of a resource from equity in home property to cash and are not considered income. considered income.